A 4th generation native of Colorado, Susie was born in Denver and grew up in Broomfield. She graduated from Broomfield High School in 1988.

 Two years after graduating from Colorado State University in 1992, Susie met her husband Mike.
 From their first date in Fort Collins, they were hooked and have been together ever since.

 Susie and Mike have lived in Douglas County since 1999.
-They have two children, Justin and Samantha and stay very busy between a multitude of kid activities, Susie’s passion for triathlon and Mike’s love for playing cards.
+They have two teenagers, Justin and Samantha and stay hopping between kid activities, Susie’s passion for running & biking and Mike’s love for playing cards.
 There is never a dull moment in their house.

 How her career started

-After graduating with a bachelor’s degree in Speech Communications from CSU, Susie was hired as a Board Operator (which is a fancy title for a button pusher) at an AM station in Fort Collins (KIIX-AM).
-Six months later, she was asked to DJ on Christmas day for 93.3 KTCL-FM (the FM sister station to KIIX).
+After graduating with a bachelor’s degree in Speech Communications from CSU, Susie was hired to literally push buttons at an AM station in Fort Collins (KIIX-AM).
+Six months later, she said yes to a Christmas Day shift on 93.3 KTCL-FM and her FM radio career was born.

-From there, Susie worked three years of overnights and weekends.
-But paying dues is part of the business, and in November of 1995 she replaced her idol Steve Cooper and landed the midday shift at KBPI.
-She proudly “Rocked the Rockies” for almost 9 years.
+From there, Susie worked three years of overnights and weekends paying her dues.
+In November of 1995 she landed the midday shift at KBPI and proudly “Rocked the Rockies” for almost 9 years.

 How’d she get on TV?

-In January of 2001, Susie did an internship with KUSA-TV.
-Yes, she was long out of college, married, a mom, and was working at both KBPI and KOA.
-Regardless, she wanted to check out TV and did everything she could during that spring semester to see if it was the right fit for her.
+In January of 2001, Susie did an internship with KUSA-TV (9News).
+She was long out of college, married, a mom, and working at both KBPI and KOA.
+Regardless, she wanted to see if TV was her next challenge.

-In September of 2001, KUSA took a chance on the radio girl and hired her as the Prep Sports Anchor.
-For 3 years, Susie anchored high school sports highlights on the weekend mornings.
-She also hosted the CSU coach’s show and filled in for the full time guys on occasion.
+In September of 2001, 9News took a chance on the radio girl and hired her as the Prep Sports Anchor.
+For 3 years, Susie anchored high school sports highlights on the weekend mornings, hosted the CSU coach’s show and filled in for the full time guys on occasion.

 Why is she selling real estate?